Cornel Lucas

-Cornel Lucas (12 September 1920 – 8 November 2012) was a British photographer, who as a film still photographer was a pioneer of film portraiture in the 1940s and 1950s.
+Henry Cornelius Lucas, better known as Cornel Lucas (12 September 1920 – 8 November 2012) was a British photographer who as a film still photographer was a pioneer of film portraiture in the 1940s and 1950s.

 He was the first photographer to win a BAFTA in 1998 for Services to British Film Industry.

 Cornel Lucas published two books of his work, Heads and Tales and Shooting Stars.